-a) Subgroup analysis by geographic region, country, and site.
+a) Subgroup analysis by site and country.

-Subgroup analyses will be conducted for geographic region (US/EU), country, and site.
+Subgroup analyses will be conducted by site and country.
 Sites with less than three placebo subjects will be combined.
 The χ^2 -test will be applied for each subgroup.
 In case of a total number of observations below 30, or in case of at least one cell frequency below 5, Fisher's exact test will be used instead of the χ^2 -test.
-Stratified analyses applying the Cochran-Mantel-Haenszel test will also be conducted using factor geographic region and country.
+Stratified analyses applying the CMH test will also be conducted using factor country.
 95% CIs will be presented, if applicable.
-The modified Skindex-16 (GL-QoL) and FACE-Q Appraisal of Lines Between Eyebrows scale and FACE-Q Age Appraisal VAS scales will be analyzed by geographic region, country, and site according to the foreseen analysis approach of these tools, as described in section 8.6.3.